isabella232/livefyre.en/help/implementation/livefyre-analytics/c-livefyre-analytics.md

 Once Livefyre.analytics functionality is available on the page, implement the analyticsHandler function to send the received events to the analytics provider of your choice.

 1. The analytics handler receives an array of events that must be iterated through and sent individually or as a batch, if your provider supports it.
 1. Map the event data received by the handler to a format that your analytics provider requires.
-You can see the list of analytics events and descriptions in [](../livefyre-analytics/c-livefyre-analytics-events.md#table_n24_1kd_4cb).
 1. Send the data to your analytics provider.